Honda City: Hatchback

 The hatchback version was launched in November 2020; 26 years after the body style was last used in 1994.
 Dimensions-wise, the hatchback is 208 mm shorter than the sedan at 4345 mm, which means it is close in size compared to the European ninth-generation Civic hatchback.
 Honda claimed hatchback offers more legroom than the sedan and offers the Ultra Seats carried from the Fit/Jazz and HR-V, allowing for four rear seat arrangements – utility, long, tall and refresh modes.
-The City Hatchback serves as a replacement to the Fit/Jazz in several emerging markets (except in South Africa, Singapore and Brunei where the Fit/Jazz is sold), and is currently produced in Thailand, Indonesia, Malaysia, and Brazil.
+The City Hatchback serves as a replacement to the Fit/Jazz in several emerging markets (except in South Africa, Singapore and Brunei where the Fit/Jazz is sold), and has been produced in Thailand, Indonesia, Malaysia, and Brazil.

-The facelifted City hatchback was revealed on 8 February 2024.
+The first-facelifted City hatchback was revealed on 8 February 2024.